Axiomdocs

 Axiom consists of two main components:

-1. Axiom API — Manages wallets, processes payments, and serves as the MCP server for agent communication.
+1. Axiom API — Manages payment methods, processes payments, and serves as the MCP server for agent communication.

-2. Axiom Dashboard — A web app where users manage their accounts, fund wallets, set rules, and monitor transactions.
+2. Axiom Dashboard — A web app where users manage their accounts, link payment methods, set rules, and monitor transactions.

 Payment Flow